bulwarkid/virtual-fido/README.md

 ### Windows

-Run `go run main.go start` to attach the USB device.
-Run `go run main.go --help` to see more commands, such as to list or delete credentials from the file.
+Run `go run cmd/demo start` to attach the USB device.
+Run `go run cmd/demo --help` to see more commands, such as to list or delete credentials from the file.

 ### Linux

 Note that this tool requires elevated permissions.

 1. Run `sudo modprobe vhci-hcd` to load the necessary drivers.
-2. Run `sudo go run main.go start` to start up the USB device server.
+2. Run `sudo go run cmd/demo start` to start up the USB device server.
 Authenticate when `sudo` prompts you; this is necessary to attach the device.